haroutp/secure-qa-framework/docs/test-cases.md

 - Test Case 6:
   - Test Case ID: TC-CART-003
   - Title: Verify user can remove items from the cart from cart page
-  - Priority: P3 (Priority 3)
+  - Priority: P2 (Priority 2)
   - Preconditions:
     - User is on [login page](https://www.saucedemo.com/).
     - User has valid account
     - User is logged in
     - Session is active
     - User on Inventory page
+  - Steps:
     - Click 'Add to cart' button on the first item
-  - Steps:
     - Click on the cart icon in the top right corner of the inventory page
-    - User should be in cart page with the item listed, a button to checkout, and a button to continue shopping.
     - Click 'Remove' button in the cart
   - Test Data:
     - Test valid username: standard_user